moka-guys/dnanexus_duty_csv/Readme.md

 ## What does this app output?

+* HTML
+* CSV (optional)
+* Logfile

-* This app sends an email to mokaguys containg a csv file attachment with URL links for files required to be transfered to Dry Lab by the Duty Bioinformatician
+This app sends an email to mokaguys containg a csv file attachment with URL links for files required to be transfered to Dry Lab by the Duty Bioinformatician

 ## How does this app work?